aosborne13/malaria-popgen-toolkit/README.md

 Coming soon...

 ### Haplotype analysis for CRT, MDR1, DHFR, and DHPS
+Support currently includes maps of Africa, South America, and Southeast Asia.
+As of now, K13 has not been included in these maps as a wild-type haplotype has not been established.

 Here is an example of how to run the `hapmap-africa` command to generate a haplotype map of Africa: